bluem-dev/Spoti-NeXt/README.md

 **SpotiFLAC** and **Spoti NeXt** is a third-party tool and is not affiliated with, endorsed by, or connected to Spotify, Tidal, Qobuz, Amazon Music or any other streaming service.

-You are solely responsible for:

-1. Ensuring your use of this software complies with your local laws.
-2. Reading and adhering to the Terms of Service of the respective platforms.
-3. Any legal consequences resulting from the misuse of this tool.

-The software is provided "as is", without warranty of any kind.
-The author assumes no liability for any bans, damages, or legal issues arising from its use.

 ## CRÉDITOS DE APIs & APLICACIÓN